noahzeisberg/nitro/README.md

 ```
 pip install -r requirements.txt & copy %cd%\scorp.py %userprofile% & C: & cd %userprofile%
 ```
-This should install all the dependencies you need and will copy the main file to your user directory.
+This should install all the dependencies you need, will copy the main file to your user directory and execute some post-install steps, so you can instantly start using the tool.

 ## How do I use it?
 Info: You can use Scorpion from the command prompt, or as standalone CLI.